WHY A BORDER MILITARIZATION RESOURCE GUIDE?

 - Border Militarization and Empire*

-*The various sections of the resource guide will be released as they are completed.
-As lessons are published, links will be added to the list above.
+*These sections of the resource guide will be released as they are completed.

 Thanks to all the many contributors, organizers, thinkers, staff and others who have supported the development of this guide.
 Especially we wish to thank the three primary organizations behind the effort: the Coalición de Derechos Humanos, the Coalition for Justice in the Maquiladoras, and the Alliance for Global Justice.
 This project simply would not have been possible without the support of the Earlham Border Studies Program and the three interns they provided, who have really shepherded and midwifed this whole thing into being.
 The word “intern” does not adequately describe what they brought to this project because they were not here just to learn and help out.
 Indeed, they did more than anyone to develop the concept for this guide and to coordinate all the disparate parts and people and efforts necessary to its completion.
-Specifically, we would like to express our deepest gratitude to Sophie Kazis, Nasim Chatha and Will Wickham, all of whom are students at Oberlin College, here via the Earlham program.
+Specifically, we would like to express our deepest gratitude to Sophie Kazis, Will Wickham, and Nicholas Morgan, who were students at Oberlin College here via the Earlham program.
 Even before the Earlham Border Studies interns, there was Duke Feldmeier, of Prescott College, who helped conceive this project.
 We also want to extend a special thanks to Chelli Stanley, who produced several of the original videos included in the guide and who has helped oversee the organization of all the video components contained herein.